 In early 2020, DHS targeted New Yorkers through aggressive ICE raids, only to be slowed down by a global pandemic.
 In February 2020, undercover ICE agents shot a bystander in the face in Brooklyn.
 DHS revealed that it was conducting a 24/7 surveillance operation in New York—Operation Palladium—and threatened to send Border Patrol tactical units (BORTAC) to New York to boost the presence of local ICE teams.
 In March 2020, as the coronavirus pandemic shut down schools and businesses across New York, ICE announced that it would continue conducting raids, focusing on “mission critical” targets.
 While ICE slowed down intensive policing tactics during the pandemic, ICE continued to detain and deport people, effectively facilitating the spread of the pandemic within the US and globally.
 As the Department of Homeland Security (of which ICE is part) has evolved, ICE has increasingly invoked “public safety” to justify mass detention and deportation.
-In doing so, the agency has relied on longstanding justifications, a key one being that some people represent a perpetual threat and therefore are deserving of extremely punitive measures.
+In doing so, the agency has relied on longstanding logics that fuel policing and mass incarceration, a key one being that some people represent a perpetual threat and therefore are deserving of extremely punitive measures.
 Below is an updated foreword from our ICE raids toolkit, “Defend Against ICE Raids and Community Arrests.”
 The toolkit challenges the criminalization of non-citizens and the hierarchy of “worthy” versus “unworthy” immigrants; it also works towards dismantling ICE and the Department of Homeland Security.

 For social justice advocates everywhere, the four years of the Trump administration presented relentless and ongoing challenges.
 For example, Trump’s virulent anti-immigrant agenda, widespread human rights violations, and racist fearmongering, and his repeated invocation of the threat of immigrant criminality, have had a significant and lasting impact on the US political landscape.
 The Biden administration’s commitment to undo the harms of the Trump administration present a welcome shift, but in order to fully address the challenges we face, we need to take stock of the conditions that made Trump’s ethnonationalist agenda so powerful.